-• Fit site construction to the terrain.
+- Fit site construction to the terrain.
 Review and consider all existing conditions in the initial site selection for the project.
-When construction is tailored to the natural contours of the land, little grading is necessary and erosion potential is consequently reduced.

-• Time grading and construction to minimize soil exposure.
+When construction is tailored to the natural contours of the land, little grading is necessary and erosion potential is consequently reduced. - Time grading and construction to minimize soil exposure.
 Scheduling can be a very effective means of reducing the hazards of erosion.
 Stage construction activities to minimize the exposed area and the duration of exposure.
 In scheduling, take into account the season and the weather forecast.
 Schedule grading to coincide with a dry season.
 Stabilize disturbed areas as quickly as possible and if possible suspend work during wet season.
-The 1200-CA Permit and Specifications require that additional measures be employed to during the wet season to prevent erosion and sedimentation.
+The Specifications additional measures be require that employed to during the wet season to prevent erosion and sedimentation.